At Gaisce we are committed to protecting and respecting your privacy.

-- Providing you with the services, products or information you asked for.
+- Providing you with the services, updates or information you asked for.

 - Keeping a record of your relationship with us.

-- Conducting analysis and market research so we can understand how we can improve our services, products or information.
+- Conducting analysis and market research so we can understand how we can improve our service, events or information.

 - Checking for updated contact details against third party sources so we can stay in touch if you move.